Gunslito/aws-ssm-session/README.md

 [Docker hub image](https://hub.docker.com/r/gunslito/aws-ssm-session)
 ## TL;DR
 You need to have **Docker** installed and **AWS CLI configured with profiles** in your **host**.

--Command to run directly from docker hub repository
+Command to run directly from docker hub repository
 ```bash
 docker run --rm -it -v "$HOME/.aws:/root/.aws:ro" aws-ssm-session
 ```